AxaFrance/react-toolkit/README.md

 ## Roadmap

 - Update general documentation
-- Continu to migrate to TypeScript component by component
+- Migrating to TypeScript all components
-- Continu to fix and clean code.
+- Fix the issues and clean code.
 Make it simpler, faster, lighter

 ## Demo